 - Spoon batter evenly into pans, smoothing tops, then tap the pans once or twice on the counter to expel any air bubbles.
 Bake until pale golden and a cake tester inserted in the center of the cakes comes out clean, 30 to 35 minutes.

 - Cool 10 minutes in pans on racks.
-Run a thin knife around edge of pans if necessary, then tip the cakes out of their tins onto racks and turn right side up to cool completely.
+Run a thin knife around the edge of pans if necessary, then tip the cakes out of their tins onto racks and turn right side up to cool completely.

 For the cream cheese frosting: